best-practice-and-impact/qa-of-code-guidance/book/index.md

 The principles in this book are language agnostic - as such it does not form a comprehensive learning resource and you may often need to study further resources to implement these practices.
 That said, examples and useful references are provided for **Python** and **R**, as a pair of open source languages that are commonly applied across government.

+Many of the learning references in this book point to the UK Statistics Authority Learning Hub, which are labelled GSS only.
+All government analysts can request an account for the Hub via [gss.capability@ons.gov.uk](mailto:gss.capability@ons.gov.uk).

 ## Accessibility statement